Join us in a Statement of Hope and an Appeal for Clarity

 Why We Think Baby Brian’s Story offers Benefit to the People of God

-The loss of a child between conception and early childhood personally impacts approximately 25-30% of the population—that’s more than 350 million Catholics worldwide who have personally experienced this painful life experience.
+The loss of a child between conception and early childhood personally impacts approximately 25-30% of the population—that’s more than 350 million Catholics worldwide who have personally experienced this painful life event.

-The times surrounding the loss of a child is a very vulnerable season for parents, physically, socially, emotionally, and spiritually.
+The time surrounding the loss of a child is a very vulnerable season for parents, physically, socially, emotionally, and spiritually.

 The spiritual support, consolation, and pastoral care that these families receive can have life-long impact on their journey with God and the Church.